Insight - On Facebook, app makers face a treacherous path

 | SAN FRANCISCO

-Based a block away from Venice Beach, the 30-person start-up impressed prospective investors with skyrocketing user growth figures and won funding from them at a $370 million (248 million pounds) valuation.
+Based a block away from Venice Beach, the 30-person startup impressed prospective investors with skyrocketing user growth figures and won funding from them at a $370 million valuation.
 The tech press hailed it as the "Instagram for video," potentially ripe for a billion-dollar-plus buyout.
 Justin Bieber wanted to invest — and the pop star eventually did just that.

 But this month, the company fired its chief executive, laid off nearly half of its staff and blamed plummeting user numbers on something it once believed to be its ticket to success: Facebook Inc.